 The last statement is a consequence of Lemma~\ref{le:meascomposition}(1).
 Indeed, by the universal property of $\Cc(A,B)$, there is a bijection between measurings $k\ot B\to A$ and coalgebra morphisms $k\to \Cc(A,B)$.
 By Lemma~\ref{le:meascomposition}(1), the former is exactly a morphism of $\Omega$ algebras $B\to A$, where as the latter corresponds to a grouplike element in $\Cc(A,B)$. \end{proof}

-\begin{remark} As a consequence of the above proposition we get that $\Cc(A,A)$ is a bialgebra, given it is an endo-hom object in a semi-Hopf category.
+\begin{remark} As a consequence of the above proposition we deduce that $\Cc(A,A)$ is a bialgebra, given it is an endo-hom object in a semi-Hopf category.
 Furthermore, it acts on $A$ and this action is universal in the sense that for any other bialgebra $B$ acting on $A$ via some $\psi: B \ot A\to A$, there exists a bialgebra morphism $\theta: B\to \Cc_{AA}$ such that

-This was shown in \cite{AGV}, by proving that the coalgebra morphism $\theta$ given by the universal measuring condition alrady preserves the algebra structure.
+This was shown in \cite{AGV}, by proving that the coalgebra morphism $\theta$ given by the universal measuring condition already preserves the algebra structure.
 We therefore call $\Cc_{AA}$ the {\em universal acting bialgebra} of $A$. \end{remark}